Guideline: FDA approves an immunotherapy treatment for some patients with triple-negative breast cancer

 - What are the side effects that I might experience with the Tecentriq plus Abraxane combination treatment?

-- Are there other agents that may be used to treat my cancer?
+- Are there other immunotherapy agents that may be used to treat my cancer?

-- NCT03606967: Testing the Addition of an Individual Vaccine to Nab-Paclitaxel, Durvalumab and Tremelimumab and Chemotherapy in Patients With Triple Negative Breast Cancer.
-This study evaluates how well the combination of chemotherapy, and when used with or without a vaccine made specifically for each patient.
+- NCT03606967: Testing the Addition of an Individual Vaccine to Nab-Paclitaxel, Durvalumab and Tremelimumab and Chemotherapy in Patients With Metastatic Triple Negative Breast Cancer.
+This study evaluates how well the combination of chemotherapy, immunotherapy and targeted therapy when used with or without a vaccine made specifically for each patient.

-- NCT04020575: Using a Type of Called CAR-T to Treat Triple-Negative Breast Cancer.
-This study measures the safety and effectiveness of a treatment made from the patient's cancer when used for certain types of breast cancer.
+- NCT04020575: Using a Type of Immunotherapy Called CAR-T to Treat Metastatic Triple-Negative Breast Cancer.
+This study measures the safety and effectiveness of a treatment made from the patient's cancer when used for certain types of metastatic breast cancer.

 Updated: 02/23/2024